-The Rare Brain Disorders Clinic and Laboratory at UT Southwestern includes a patient care resource and a research laboratory devoted to the understanding of infrequent, undiagnosed or underdiagnosed neurological diseases of children and adults.
+The Rare Brain Disorders Program at UT Southwestern includes a patient care resource and a research laboratory devoted to the understanding of infrequent, undiagnosed or underdiagnosed neurological diseases of children and adults.

 A rare (or orphan) disease is generally considered to have a prevalence of fewer than 200,000 affected individuals in the United States.
 These disorders typically prompt each patient to seek repeat medical opinions and testing available from a small number of academic medical centers with sufficient diagnostic expertise.
 These programs offer multidisciplinary assessments, comprehensive DNA, imaging and analytical testing and are engaged in NIH-funded clinical studies.
 Emphasis is on accurate diagnosis, as there are very few treatments for these diseases.